-More than one kingdom can be passed separated by a comma.
-On the sample below, it downloads all the bacterial and fungal genomes on the Refseq database.
+More than one kingdom can be passed, separated by a comma: the sample below downloads all the bacterial and fungal genomes on the Refseq database.

 $ ncbi-genome-download bacteria,fungi -F fasta -o output_dir/ --parallel 16

-If other output format is needed besides FASTA, the tool also provides the following options:
+If another output format is needed besides FASTA, the tool also provides the following options: